Summary: this page describes how to configure the Console for SAML authentication in 1.x.

-Before you can configure the AIP Console to use SAML authentication, the following prerequisites must already be in place:
+Before you can configure the Console to use SAML authentication, the following prerequisites must already be in place:

 This version (or more recent versions) include support for 4096 bits RSA keys, which CAST highly recommends.